all3dp/all3dp-eblast-templates/README.md

 - use `pnpm test` to validate your templates
 - use `pnpm build` to build templates.
 The output goes to `/.output`

+## Preview changes

+To preview your changes first start `pnpm dev` to build the templates and then execute `open .output/[tempalte].html` in a terminal (e.g. `open /Users/username/all3dp-eblast-templates/.output/base.html`) to preview changes in your browser.

 ### Templates:

 Templates are based on MJML syntax, see https://mjml.io for details.